-As a Partner of Leading Teams, Kraig Grime brings many years of experience to the company.
+As a Co-Founder and Director of Leading Teams, Kraig Grime brings many years of experience to the company.
 Kraig’s career began in the Navy but after seven years he transferred to the Air Force spending twenty years with the Department of Defence culminating in a role as Officer in Charge of Management Services, which provided specialist advice on the Human Aspects of Organisational Development to regional commanders across Australia and New Zealand.

 Kraig identified a gap in specialised training for managers and team leaders, and started his own consulting firm.
 This led him to accepting an offer to merge with Leading Teams Australia many years after he first met Ray McLean in 1991 at the Royal Australian Air Force’s College.

 Kraig is passionate about helping people achieve their goals and has facilitated leadership training programs in regional Victoria for the past six years.
 He spent six years assisting the Hawthorn Football Club which led to their 2008 Premiership success.
 He also facilitated the Performance Improvement Program for a number of corporate clients including Citipower Powercor and Grampians Wimmera Mallee Water.
 Kraig is a Fellow of the Australian Institute of Company Directors and spent eight years as a Director of Finding Futures, a not for profit organisation assisting people with disabilities improve their skills and find employment.

 Kraig’s greatest rewards include seeing the growth and development of graduates of the Business Leaders course conducted in the Wimmera region, where participants are full of potential but starved of opportunity; and assisting an AFL team (and its many individuals) achieve their dream of winning an AFL Premiership.
 His greatest achievement can be found in the foreword to Ray McLean’s (fellow LTA Director, owner and best mate) latest book Team Work.
 In the foreword, Bill Forrest, the CEO of Nillumbik Council during the tragic 2009 Victorian bushfires, says that the work of Leading Teams (with Kraig as Facilitator) was critical in developing the resilience of his team such that they were able to provide an effective response to the Community in times of extreme anxiety, grief and pressure.